UCSF Primary Care Addiction Medicine Fellowship

 San Francisco, CA. 94143-0874

-If you are a physician with a demonstrated commitment to a primary care career integrating evidence-based addiction medicine with the general medical care of the urban underserved, we hope you will consider applying to join us.
+If you are a physician with a demonstrated commitment to a primary care career integrating evidence-based addiction medicine with the medical care of persons living in urban underserved communities, we hope you will apply to join us.

 Paula J. Lum, MD, MPH